whscienceteacher/whscienceteacher.github.io/physics.md

 [Ants](/ants/) - **Physics** - Two ants run across the screen.
 Students use a ruler and stopwatch (included digitally) to find velocity and acceleration.
 It's like a physics problem but with a real moving object so all the quantities have meaning.
 There are many calculations that can be done of varying difficulty.

 [cars](/cars/)  - **Physics** - Three cars of different colors drive along a road.
 Students can time them and use calculations to determine their velocities.
 I also have versions with accelerations if people are interested.

+[Cars II](/carsii/) - **Physics** - Three cars of different colors drive along a road.
+Students can time them and use calculations to determine their velocities.
+This version, one of the cars has acceleration.

+[Car Challenge](/carchallenge/) - **Physics** - Students take measurements and make calculations to determine if the car has a small acceleration or if it traveling at a constant speed.
+There is also a [second version](/carchallengeii/) with the alternative outcome.

+[Car Crash](/carcrash/) - **Physics** - Students figure out if a driver in a minor car crash is to blame.
+They check the driver's statements against recorded information, measurements, and calculations to judge if the driver is telling the truth.
+[This page](/carcrash/info.md) has the information I gave them.

 [Measuring Gravity](/gravity/) - **Physics** - I normally do an activity where I drop a metal ball down a three flight stairwell and have students time it.
 I can't do that remotely so I will use this simulation.
 Students time a 10m drop and then can calculate g.
 They can then use that to calculate a greater distance.